 A. Regulation 43 of the AIFM Regulations permits the marketing by non-EU AIFM of both EU and non-EU AIF, including newly launched AIF, to professional investors.
-You can continue to market EU and non-EU AIF to professional investors.
-Notifications which meet with the requirements of Regulation 43 must be made by the non-EU AIFM before 22 July 2014.
+You can continue to market EU and non-EU AIF to professional investors in Ireland.
+You must comply with the AIFM Regulations on a best efforts basis and submit a notification which meets with the requirements of Regulation 43 before 22 July 2014 at the latest.
+Regulation 43 requires non-EU AIFM to comply with the reporting obligations set out in Regulation 25.
+ESMA issued a consultation paper in relation to proposed guidelines on AIFM reporting obligations which indicated that AIFMs would report for the first time in January 2014.
+Once the ESMA Guidelines are published the Central Bank will be in a position to clarify obligations under Regulation 25 of the AIFM Regulations.